JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 ##### `override-text`
 {id="idea-plugin__actions__action__override-text"}

-Defines an alternate version of the text for the menu action.
+Defines an alternate version of the text for the menu action or group.

 {style="narrow"}
 Required